Franklin, Tennessee: Historic preservation and memorials

 After the passage of the National Historic Preservation Act of 1966, some Franklin residents have worked to identify and preserve its most significant historic assets.
 Five historic districts are listed on the National Register of Historic Places, as are many individual non-historic but older structures.

+Historic preservation and church leaders developed the "Fuller Story", a project to recognize the lives and contributions of African Americans to Franklin.
+In October 2021 a statue of a soldier of the United States Colored Troops was installed in front of the old Williamson County Courthouse on Franklin Square.
+It marks the contributions of thousands of African Americans in ending the Civil War and reuniting the Union.
+The square was the site of a former slave market and it holds the Confederate monument.

+The "Fuller Story" project was approved by the Franklin Board Of Mayor and Aldermen.
+Before the statue was erected, in 2018, the first of several planned historic plaques was installed; these mark the history of slavery, the Reconstruction era and Jim Crow, and civil rights in Franklin.

-Franklin is home to an armed forces memorial, on the grounds of the Williamson County Archives, which honors Williamson County servicemen who served in American wars from the Creek War to the Gulf War.
-Around the seal of Franklin are placed engraved bricks that radiate around it in a circle.
-The largest brick is in honor of George Jordan, a former slave who fought in the Indian Wars in New Mexico, and the only Williamson Countian to receive the Congressional Medal of Honor.
+Franklin is home to an armed forces memorial, on the grounds of the Williamson County Archives.
+It honors Williamson County men who served in American wars from the Creek War to the Gulf War.
+Around the seal of Franklin are placed engraved bricks that radiate in a circle.
+The largest brick is in honor of George Jordan, an African-American man and former slave.
+As a Buffalo Soldier, he fought in the Indian Wars in New Mexico.
+He is the only man from Williamson County to receive the Congressional Medal of Honor.

-As part of the "Fuller Story," a plan developed by historic preservation and church leaders to recognize the lives and contributions of African Americans to Franklin, a statue of a soldier of the United States Colored Troops, to mark the contributions of African Americans in ending the Civil War and reuniting the Union, has been placed in front of the old Williamson County Courthouse on the Franklin Square, the site of a former slave market and the current "Chip" statue.
-This project was approved by the Franklin Board Of Mayor and Aldermen.
-In 2018, the first of several planned historic plaques was installed; these mark the history of slavery, the Reconstruction era and Jim Crow, and civil rights.